johnnietse/personal-portfolio-website/README.md

 1. **index.html**:
    - The main entry point of the website.
-   - Contains sections such as the header, hero section, projects, about, and footer.
    - Utilizes semantic HTML for better accessibility and SEO.

 2. **projects.html**: